sorendunn/sorendunn.github.io/_pages/about.md

 {% include base_path %}

 Hi, I'm Soren Dunn.
-I'm a Founding Engineer at Intology AI.
+I'm a Founding Engineer at [Intology AI](https://www.intology.ai).
 I was previously a master's student at the *University of Illinois at Urbana-Champaign*, supervised by Professor [Lingming Zhang](https://lingming.cs.illinois.edu/index.html).
 I received my bachelor's, triple majoring in Data Science, Statistics, and Chemistry from the *University of Chicago* in 2023.

+I am interested in pushing the frontiers of speeding up technological progress and scientific discovery using AI.
+Along the way, I have contributed to frameworks for evaluating LLM's SWE capabilities and work in automating scientific discovery.

 Contact
 =====